AlbertTB/SBI_PYT_project/README.md

 The structure captures BACE-1 in complex with CNP520, a small-molecule inhibitor designed to block its enzymatic activity.

 The residues Asp32 and Asp228 form the catalytic dyad essential for BACE-1’s proteolytic activity.
-They coordinate a water molecule involved in substrate cleavage. (https://pmc.ncbi.nlm.nih.gov/articles/PMC4189502/)
+They coordinate a water molecule involved in substrate cleavage[^19].

 Tyr71 and Tyr76 are located in the flap region and while the fromer participates in hydrogen bonding and stabilisation of the active site, the latter contributes to hydrophobic interactions.